The keto diet is all the rage among adults. You probably even know someone who successfully lost a lot of weight by “going keto.”

 By limiting your carbs, your body enters ketosis, a metabolic state of intense fat burning.

 The problem with limiting carbs in kids is that adults need to get 45-65% of their daily calories from these energy-rich nutrients – and children need more.
 Children need 130 grams of carbs every day to play, grow, and generally function.
+Therefore the keto diet for kids is probably not the best and or safest idea.

 Additionally, by cutting carbs, you are also cutting out major food groups that provide essential micronutrients that are not only essential for pediatric development but also prevent chronic disease.
+Kids are in need of these nutrients during as they are developing which is why we would strictly say to avoid the keto diet for kids.
+Kids on keto diets are more than likely not getting their daily nutrients leaving them with nutrient deficiency.

 By this premise alone, the traditional keto diet – the one used by adults – doesn’t cater to kids because it lacks the necessary nutrients for growth and development.
+So if you’re wondering is keto for kids, the straightforward answer is no.

-Another big issue with keto for kids is that it teaches a restriction mindset at a young age.
+Is keto safe for kids?
+As we’ve mentioned, no. Another big issue with keto for kids is that it teaches a restriction mindset at a young age.

 Pediatricians teach families and kids to stick to the five-a-day rule (two fruits, three veggies).
 Keto eliminates this healthy habit because it cuts out all fruit as well as the fiber found in high-carb vegetables.

 Although diet culture is everywhere, encouraging kids to go on keto – which can be restrictive – introduces children to it directly.
+There are keto meals for kids, but that involves taking out important fruits and fiber that is necessary.

 Plus, keto is difficult to follow for kids.
 They can eat keto meals with you at breakfast and dinner, and you can pack them lunches.
 But how do you control what they eat with other family members, at birthday parties, or by themselves?
+If you put kids on keto, it will be hard to truly monitor every occasion.

 Following the plan rigorously either sets them up for failure or leaves them feeling deprived and isolated from their peers.
 What’s more, there’s limited research on its effectiveness and it deprives them of nutrients.
+Keto meals for kids are not safe and or recommended.

 Most kids can benefit from reducing their carbs because like adults, most eat more carbs than they need.

 However, there’s a difference between carb reduction and “no carb” diets like the keto diet.
+Putting kids on keto means completely restricting them from carbohydrates which is unhealthy.

 If you’re worried about your child’s weight, diet, or development, speak to a pediatrician to learn more about how to provide your children with the food they need to grow up happy and healthy.